 - QuickLogin-To a new session only.
 Selecting Off enables the user to login with the same options available through dtlogin.
 Selecting On enables the user to bypass the option selection phase.
 QuickLogin is on by default. - Exit-Selecting Exit temporarily disables the NSCM session.
 An escape token session is started, and the dialog box is replaced by the dtlogin screen.
-A user without a valid user name for this server group can exit in order to login remotely (rlogin) to a server where the user name is valid.
+A user without a valid account in this server group can exit to the dtlogin dialog and attempt a remote X (XDMCP) login to some other server where that user has a valid account.